bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Unless necessary, variables must be **final**
 - All class-scoped variables or properties must be **private or protected** unless there is a reason not to do so
 - Constants should be in **Upper** case.
 If word separation is desired, the  "**_**" should be used.
- - Classes must also be documented to provide a description of the purpose of the class
+- Classes must also be documented to describe the purpose of the class

 ### Common Object Types
-The following are the common object types that form the three common architectural layers namely; Facades, Services and Data Access layers.
+The following are the common object types that form the three common architectural layers namely; Facades, Services, and Data Access layers.
 Following are the guidelines for these objects.

 #### Data Access  Objects